 - Practice mindfulness.
 Mindfulness helps to decrease stress levels and increase relaxation, which can help you fall asleep faster and stay asleep.
 You can practice mindfulness by sitting quietly, stretching, or gently practicing yoga, or reciting affirmations before bed.

-3 Ways to Avoid Circadian Rhythm Disruption at Midlife and Beyond
+4 Ways to Avoid Age-Related Circadian Rhythm Disruption

 Your circadian rhythm is your 24-hour internal clock.
 It helps to determine your sleep-wake patterns, as well as physical, mental and behavioral differences throughout the day.
 You’re your circadian rhythm even affects your metabolism.